unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

   axibase/atsd-sandbox:latest
 ```

-This command will start the sandbox applications, import the [rule](https://axibase.com/docs/atsd/rule-engine/) needed for integration, and generate an incoming webhook for AWS SNS subscriptions.
+This command starts the sandbox applications, import the integration [rule](https://axibase.com/docs/atsd/rule-engine/), and generate an incoming webhook for AWS SNS subscriptions.

 Watch the start log for progress: